cockroachdb/docs/v2.0/show-create-sequence.md

 toc: false
 ---

-The `SHOW CREATE SEQUENCE` [statement](sql-statements.html) shows the `CREATE SEQUENCE` statement that would create a copy of the specified table.
+The `SHOW CREATE SEQUENCE` [statement](sql-statements.html) shows the `CREATE SEQUENCE` statement that would create a copy of the specified sequence.

 <div id="toc"></div>